-Once safety managers have baseline of safety reporting metrics, or a feel for how many safety issues should be coming from each division, the safety manager becomes better prepared to make some informed assumptions.
+Once safety managers have a baseline of safety reporting metrics or a feel for how many safety issues should be coming from each division, the safety manager becomes better prepared to make some informed assumptions.
 If one division’s number of open safety issues grows or shrinks, it could be an indication that:

 - Management is either improving efficiency in managing safety issues (fewer open safety issues)